Home

 A neon pink-and-yellow striped fish in a dark crevice of a deep twilight reef.

-Described 25 September 2018Aphrodite anthias · Tosanoides aphroditeThe divers who found it were so dazzled they failed to notice a shark circling above them, and named it for Aphrodite, the goddess of beauty.
+Described 25 September 2018Aphrodite anthias · Tosanoides aphroditeHere the male glows in full neon (A) above a paler female (B).
+The fish so dazzled the divers who found it that they never noticed the sixgill shark circling above them.
+They named it for Aphrodite, the Greek goddess of beauty.